-When l can walk a dog off leash, when l can communicate with a dog without a leash, l can take the dog to lots of places and enjoy off leash freedom with my dog.
+When l can walk a dog off leash and communicate with a dog without constant leash tension, l can take the dog to a lot more places and enjoy a lot more fun and freedom with my dog.

 When l can have such a connection with my dog, l am a lot more relevant to my dog than someone who needs to constantly correct the dog to stay in heel with a very short leash.

 When a dog will choose to follow and stay in a particular position on his own next to the human around distractions, you know this dog is much more engaged in his human than his surrounding and the human is a very relevant being to this dog.